shinhwen0312/SmartBox/README.md

  -Since there is only one prototype, the application can only connect to one MAC address or one SmartBox device.

- SmartBox device is missing the locking mechanism and lock status is simulated with an LED; Client has been informed
+ -SmartBox device is missing the locking mechanism and lock status is simulated with an LED; Client has been informed

- Missing Alexa support as it is beyond the scope of our hardware; Client has been informed
+ -Missing Alexa support as it is beyond the scope of our hardware; Client has been informed

- Bug: Error handling not implemented while trying to connect to a device that is not the SmartBox.
+ -Bug: Error handling not implemented while trying to connect to a device that is not the SmartBox.
 Please connect to device outside of     the application before running.

- Bug: “Remember Me” and “Forgot Password” elements on the home page are non-functional
+ -Bug: “Remember Me” and “Forgot Password” elements on the home page are non-functional

- Bug: Removing guests from devices on manage guests page is non-functional.
+ -Bug: Removing guests from devices on manage guests page is non-functional.

- Bug: Creating guests with blank access dates will result in invalid default values.
+ -Bug: Creating guests with blank access dates will result in invalid default values.

- Bug: On manage guests page, “Add Guests” button blocks “Edit Guests” button if exactly 8 guests exist.
+ -Bug: On manage guests page, “Add Guests” button blocks “Edit Guests” button if exactly 8 guests exist.

-Bug Fixes
+# Bug Fixes
-  None yet, more bug fixes to come in v1.1 (est. release 4/21/2019)
+  - None yet, more bug fixes to come in v1.1 (est. release 4/21/2019)

 Installation Guide (v1.0)---------------------------------------------------------------------------------------------------------------